Economics 326 — Introduction to Econometrics II

 $

-Hypothesis testing is one of a fundamental problems in statistics.
+Hypothesis testing is one of the fundamental problems in statistics.

 A hypothesis is (usually) an assertion about the unknown population parameters such as \beta _{1} in Y_{i}=\beta _{0}+\beta _{1}X_{i}+U_{i}.